wmwxwa/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 **Field: `listenPath` ([ListenPath](#listenpath))**
 ListenPath is the base path on Tyk to which requests for this API should be sent.
-Tyk listens for any requests coming into the host at this path, on the port that Tyk is configured to run on, and processes these accordingly.
+Tyk listens for any requests coming into the host at this path, on the port that Tyk is configured to run on and processes these accordingly.

 **Field: `authentication` ([Authentication](#authentication))**